OCLC-Developer-Network/wclibhours/docs/relatedHoursEpic.md

 When I select "COP Sandbox - East Branch" from the branches select menu And I press "Submit"
-Then I should see 1 "h1" element with the value of "COP Sandbox - East Branch" And I should see a normal hours section with an h2 element And I should see an h2 element with the value "Normal Hours" And I should see a paragraph for the hours of each day of the week And each paragraph should contain the name of the day of the week and the open and close times for that day.
+Then I should see 1 "h1" element with the value of "COP Sandbox - East Branch" And I should see a section for normal hours
+And the section for normal hours contains:
+an h2 heading "Normal Hours"
+a p element for each day of the week which contains:
+- the name of the day of the week
+- the open and closing times for that day or
+- a statement the library is closed or
+- a statement the library is open all day